PredictiveScienceLab/advanced-scientific-machine-learning/_sources/inverse/basics/01_classic_formulation.md

 ## Definition of inverse problems

-Suppose that you have scientific model that predicts a quantity of interest.
+Suppose that you have a scientific model that predicts a quantity of interest.
 Let's assume that this model has parameters that you do not know.
-These parameters could be simple scalars (mass, spring constant, dumping coefficients, etc.) or it could be also be functions (initial conditions, boundary values, spatially distributed constitutive relations, etc.)
+These parameters could be simple scalars (mass, spring constant, damping coefficients, etc.) or functions (initial conditions, boundary values, spatially distributed constitutive relations, etc.).
-In the case of the latter, we assume that you have already reduced the dimensionality of the parameterization with, for example, the Karhunen-Lo\`eve expansion.
+In the latter case, we assume that you have already reduced the dimensionality of the parameterization with, for example, the Karhunen--Lo\`eve expansion.
 Let's denote all these parameters with the vector $x$.
 Assume that: